A Guide to the Ernest J. Gaines Center

-- Have students think about the point of view in the novel.
+- Have students think about the point of view of the novel.
 Originally, Gaines wrote the book entirely from Lou Dimes' point of view.
 Have students rewrite a section of the narrative either from Lou Dimes' point of view or from a character who does not have a section in the book: Candy, Gil, or Fix.
 Students could also rewrite a section in the third person omniscient point of view.

 - Throughout his career, Gaines has cited William Faulkner and Sherwood Anderson as influences.
 Students could research these writers, and especially their use of multiple points of view in works like Faulkner's As I Lay Dying and The Sound and the Fury and Anderson's Winesburg, Ohio.
 Have students discuss and/or write about how Faulkner's or Anderson's texts appear to have influenced A Gathering of Old Men or other works by Gaines.

-- Sports plays an important role in the novel, think of Salt and Pepper at Louisiana State University (LSU).
+- Sports play an important role in the novel, think of Salt and Pepper at Louisiana State University (LSU).
 Research the integration of the Southeastern Conference (SEC) in relation to sports in general.
 Have students view the Ghosts of Old Miss which focuses on James Meredith's integration of Ole Miss in 1962 and the football team's undefeated 1962 season.
 Students can complete a presentation on the role of sports in race relations in regards to the novel and the documentary.

 - Gaines has always said that he had to write about Louisiana, the place he knows.
 The cemetery, the church, and the Quarters are community landmarks that Gaines has a special connection to.
 Have students research and write about community landmarks in their own community that have a special resonance.

 - Have students research and present or write about share cropping's effect on the African American community in the rural South and how it influenced the Great Migration.
 Gaines discusses this in the novel and in the speech excerpted below.